Calibration of syndrome measurements in a single experiment: Experiment

 In general, this entails that information stored in a qubit has to be transported along the backend using swap-operations.
 However, this presents a problem: as our calibration method necessitates carrying out the same measurement twice, in the compiled circuit, a first measurement will in general change the association between circuit- and backend-qubits.
 Thus, the physical instantiation of a second stabilizer measurement will no longer be the same, and we have no reason to suppose that noise introduced during this measurement should equal that introduced by the first.

 To meet these challenges, stabilizer measurements have to be defined in such a way as to both respect the backend topology, and leave the association between circuit- and backend-qubits (the `embedding map') invariant.
+To ensure that our experiment satisfies this constraint, we manually compiled the circuit, see Appendix~\ref{app:hardwaregraph} for details.
 Concretely, we implement the 7-qubit Steane code on backends provided by the IBM Quantum Experience.
-For these devices, the maximum valence of any qubit is 3, see Fig.~\ref{fig:backend}.

-Consequently, we need to find a way to map circuit-qubits to the backend and implement operations that realize the stabilizer measurements, while leaving the embedding map invariant, i.e. undoing any necessary swap-operations.
-One possible way to achieve this is given by the operations schedule in Fig.~\ref{fig:schedule}.

-To implement this procedure on the real backend, we map the topology of a quantum circuit to the backend, then, in case there are multiple possible matches, choose one such that the total CNOT error along the embedded graph is minimized.

-With this, we are ready to implement the stabilizer measurements.
-However, the adaptations necessary to implement these measurements on the physical backend mean that the circuit depth is greatly increased: to realize the highlighted CNOT operation in Fig.~\ref{fig:schedule}, a total of 13 CNOTs have to be performed physically.
+However, the adaptations required to implement these measurements on the physical backend significantly increase the circuit depth: to implement a single CNOT operation in the syndrome measurement, a total of 13 CNOTs must be physically performed.
 This means that a simultaneous measurement of all stabilizer operators on the quantum backend is prohibitively expensive, given the capabilities of current NISQ systems.

 Nevertheless, it is possible to demonstrate our method by means of running the calibration (i.e. measuring the same stabilizer twice), then using the correction factors to estimate the expectation value after the noisy measurement.
 To keep running the experiment on currently available NISQ-devices feasible, given the large overhead induced by mapping the stabilizer measurements to the device topology, in the following, we will concentrate on evaluating our method for the measurement of individual stabilizer generators.
 Thus, for each experiment, we will measure the same generator twice for the calibration, then use the correction factors estimated from this data to obtain an improved guess at the post-measurement value in an experiment involving only the measurement of that generator.